 Remember these are all options to consider, but some may be better for you than others.

-- Borrow from yourself: We’ve used this one ourselves and it works well.
-Depending on how much money you have saved with a financial advisor, you may be able to “borrow” those funds without having to sell any stocks.
-This is a higher-level investment strategy that we can help you walk-through.
+Borrow from yourself: Depending on how much money you have saved with a financial advisor, you may be able to “borrow” those funds without having to sell any stocks.
+This is a higher-level investment strategy that I can help you walk-through.
 It’s a great way to create your very own “bridge loan” by borrowing from yourself.

-- Bridge Loans: Speaking of bridge loans, there are several bridge loan options out there from lenders.
-Not every bank will do them, but we have a list that will.
-We aim to have our clients avoid this option if possible because bridge loans are very costly.
+Bridge Loans: Speaking of bridge loans, there are several bridge loan options out there from lenders.
+Not every bank will do them, but I have some that will.
+It’s better to avoid this option if possible because bridge loans are very costly.
 You’ll pay points and incur expenses that can be avoided if you use one of the other strategies above.

-We’ll also need to rely on a lender who understands these types of transactions and can determine what is financially possible for you.
-For example, we don’t want to tell you to take out a loan if it ends up not allowing you to be approved for the new home unless you sell your current one.
+You are going to need to rely on a lender who understands these types of transactions and can determine what is financially possible for you.
+For example, I don’t want to tell you to take out a loan if it ends up not allowing you to be approved for the new home unless you sell your current one.

 Now is the time to find this out from your lender!
 Maybe you may want to buy first so you can take your time and find “the one.”
 Only your lender can tell you whether that’s possible.

-As you can see, this part of the process takes a bit of planning and that is why I tell clients to reach out to me WELL before they need to move.
-By working with me as early as possible, you can put together a plan to buy first the “right” way and avoid unnecessary stress and costs.
+As you can see, this part of the process takes a bit of planning and that is why it’s important to reach out to me WELL before you need to move.
+By working together as early as possible, we can put together a plan to buy first the “right” way and avoid unnecessary stress and costs.